 Services: Medical and Counseling (Assessments, Testing, Treatment)

 Substance and Behavior Addictions - At one time the term addiction was most closely linked to a chemical, the majority often illicit or alcohol.
 Today, The American Society of Addiction Medicine does not differentiate a difference in definition between substance and behavior addictions.
-They often include the traditional alcohol and illicit, as well as an increasingly larger portion being in the area of pharmaceuticals and Sex/Love/Relationship Addictions.
+They often include the traditional alcohol and illicit, as well as an increasingly larger portion being in the area of pharmaceuticals, Sex/Love/Relationship Addictions, and other addictive compulsive behaviors.
 We also know addiction is a family disease, with the family members carrying most of the emotional burden when there is an in-process addiction.
 Health care dollars are highest in those families where addiction is present, not just for the addicted individual, but with other somatic illnesses in the surrounding family.
 We not only treat the individual, but the family as a comprehensive process to healing.

 Sex/Love/Relational Addictions - We provide full assessments for sexual, co-sexual, and relationship addictions.
 Our counselor has a specialized certification to address these complicated issues.
 Most often the origin of sexual/relational addiction is related to early trauma and/or attachment issues.
 Most often these issues manifest in the secrecy/privacy of on-line behavior such as pornography, compulsive masturbation, sex chat rooms, hook-up sites, etc., but can also include affairs, multiple relationship histories, engaging with OR in prostitution.
 Arousal templates, although similar, are unique to the individual.
 Most partners of sex addicts show up with marital/relational issues in marriage counseling with an untreated sex addict, a set up for treatment failure.